Support for Windows 10 in Configuration Manager

 |= Not supported|

 Configuration Manager supports the client on Windows 10 ARM64 devices.
-Existing client management features should work with these new devices.
-For example, hardware and software inventory, software updates, and application management.
-OS deployment is currently not supported.
+OS deployment is not supported.

 Windows 10 ADK

 When you deploy operating systems with Configuration Manager, the Windows ADK is a required external dependency.
-For more information, see Infrastructure requirements for OS deployment.
+For more information, see the following articles:

 Starting with Windows 10 version 1809, Windows PE is a separate installer.
 Otherwise there's no functional difference.